Oak Lawn (Washington, D.C.): 20th-21st centuries

 The U-shaped project, which was similar in size and scope to the large Watergate complex built years later, was called Crystal Heights and later Crystal City.
 It was to include over a dozen 14-story towers made of white marble, glass, and bronze and a 24-story central tower.
 Eleven of the fifteen towers would house a 2,500-room hotel, with around half of its rooms designed with working fireplaces.
 The remaining four towers would house duplex apartments that shared a similar design to another one of Wright's unbuilt projects, St. Mark's-in-the-Bouwerie Towers in New York City.
 In addition to the towers, Crystal Heights was to include a 1,000-seat theater, large shopping center, fountains, and gardens, and Wright promised the Treaty Oak would not be removed.
-Taking advantage of the gradual decline of the property's terrain, five parking levels for 1,500 cars were to be built along Florida Avenue.
+Taking advantage of the gradual slope of the property's terrain, five parking levels for 1,500 cars were to be built along Florida Avenue.
 On top of the parking structure would be a large terrace.
 Wright described his project as Usonian and said, "Versailles won't look like much when it is finished."
 The Crystal Heights project was later cancelled due to local zoning laws regulating building height and a lack of funding after World War II began.